matuszen/distributed-key-lab/docs/secret-sharing.md

 ## Implementation Notes

-- x indices must be positive and unique,
+- `x` indexes must be positive and unique,
-- fewer than t shares raises an error,
+- fewer than `t` shares raises an error,
 - arithmetic is performed modulo the selected field order.